meilisearch/engine-team/resources/meilisearch-release.md

 This guide is to describe how to make releases and pre-releases for the [Meilisearch repository](https://github.com/meilisearch/meilisearch).

 The Meilisearch release cycles last 8 weeks
-- 4 weeks of implementation phase: the core team implements all the planned issues.
+- 4 weeks of implementation phase: the engine team implements all the planned issues.
-- 4 weeks of pre-release phase: the core team fixes the bugs introduced during the implementation phase.
+- 4 weeks of pre-release phase: the engine team fixes the bugs introduced during the implementation phase.
 Integration and documentation teams update their scope according to the changes.

 At the beginning of the pre-release phase, the first RC is released.
 Other RC will be done if bugs are found.